Damgaard/PyImgur/README.md

 Authorization by pin flow is also demonstrated in the refresh_token.py file, located at the root of this repository.
 Which you can run to get a refresh token.

-For applications running in production, it is preferable to use either code or token authorization as that requires manual inputs by the user.
-Demonstrating these use cases require running a web instance, so has a bit too much setup to be described in a README file.
+For applications running in production, it is preferable to use either code or token authorization as that requires no manual inputs by the user.
+Demonstrating these use cases requires running a web instance, so has a bit too much setup to be described in a README file.

-The authorization_by_code folder inside the examples folder show a working example of a simple web application utilizing exchange by code.
-It has it's own README going into details on how it works.
+The authorization_by_code folder inside the examples folder shows a working example of a simple web application utilizing exchange by code.
+It has its own README going into details on how it works.

 ## Examples